 Squash, especially zucchini, is a popular garden veggie loved by many.
-But have you ever had squash that is bitter tasting and, if so, is bitter squash edible?
-This article will help with that as well as what causes bitter squash.
+But have you ever had squash that’s bitter tasting and, if so, is bitter squash edible?
+This article will help with that, as well as what causes bitter squash.
 I just planted six zucchini plants and I am well aware that I will be giving it away to strangers on the street, just to use it all.
 Hopefully, with my tender loving care, I won’t end up with squash that tastes bad.
 Read on to find out what causes bitter squash.

 My Squash is Bitter Tasting